Frequently Asked Questions about our Tugboat Adventures

 9. Do we have a guide?

-There are two guides.
-They share their time with all guests, each outing taking two guests with them while providing on the water supervision and assistance to all guests.
+All trips are self-guided.
 Remember the tugboat anchors on the fishing grounds to provide you with added comfort and service.

 10. What fishing tackle should I bring?